tegedik/quarto_doc_temp/README.md

 ## Installation

-Run the following in the terminal to install the template:
+Run the following code in terminal to install the template:

 ```bash
 quarto use template tegedik/quarto_doc_temp